 Why have a final walk through?

 - First and foremost, the seller promised the buyer that the home would in the condition determined in the contract.
-The buyer has the right to make sure that the condition of the home matches the terms of the contract.
+The buyer has the right to verify that the condition of the home matches the terms of the contract.

 - Generally, the seller is expected to leave the home without damage from move out, in broom clean condition, and to remove all trash.
 The walk through provides an opportunity to verify that the house is in this condition.